michael-rimmer-nz/308-pae3d-3d-modeler/README.md

 	**Merge(L):**

-		(L) to merge all selected verticies, edges, faces to the center of the selection (handle position)
+		(L) to merge all selected vertices, edges, faces to the center of the selection (handle position)

 	**Subdivide(D):**